 Bit Location Register Description Attributes

-15:0 PortFwdingVctr PortFwdingVctr[0] to PortFwdingVctr[15] indicate the CCIX Port Forwarding Capability of this CCIX Port to CCIX PortID0 to CCIX PortID15, excluding this CCIX PortIDn.
+15:0 PortFwdingVctr[0] to PortFwdingVctr[15] indicate the CCIX Port Forwarding Capability of this CCIX Port to CCIX PortID0 to CCIX PortID15, excluding this CCIX PortIDn.
 PortFwdingVctr must be 0000h if PortCapStat1.PortToPortFwdingCap is 0b.
 0b: Indicates this CCIX Port cannot forward CCIX Packets to the CCIX PortID associated with this bit-position.
 1b: Indicates this CCIX Port can forward CCIX Packets to the CCIX PortID associated with this bit-position.
-1b: Indicates this CCIX Port can forward CCIX Packets to the CCIX PortID associated with this bit-position.
-If PortFwdingVctr[x] is 1b in the CCIX Port Capability structure of CCIX PortIDy, then PortFwdingVctr[y] must be 1b in the CCIX Port Capability structure of CCIX PortIDx due to the bi-directional capability noted in the description of PortCapStat1.PortToPortFwdingCap in Table 6-30 PortFwdingVctr also describes the Forwarding Capability of this CCIX Port for Port-Aggregated traffic, if the ComnCapStat2.MultiHopPortAggCap field indicates this capability, described further in Table 6-13.
+If PortFwdingVctr[x] is 1b in the CCIX Port Capability structure of CCIX PortIDy, then PortFwdingVctr[y] must be 1b in the CCIX Port Capability structure of CCIX PortIDx due to the bi-directional capability noted in the description of PortCapStat1.PortToPortFwdingCap in Table 6-31 PortFwdingVctr also describes the Forwarding Capability of this CCIX Port for Port-Aggregated traffic, if the ComnCapStat2.MultiHopPortAggCap field indicates this capability, described further in Table 6-13.
 RO

 31:16 Reserved and Zero RsvdZ

-The CCIX Port Capabilities & Status Error Log Pointer (PortErrLogPtr) Register at Byte Offset-10h contains the CCIX Port Error Log Offset which is described in Chapter 7, CCIX RAS Overview.
+The CCIX Port Capabilities & Status Error Log Pointer (PortErrLogPtr) Register at Byte Offset-10h contains the CCIX Port Error Log Offset which is described in CCIX RAS Overview.
 The remaining bits in this register are Reserved and Zero.